fourTheorem/serverless-ecommerce-workshop/lessons/05-api-with-dynamodb/README.md

 }
 ```

-TODO: revisit the description below

-This is a tiny bit more complicated.
-To do a DynamoDB query we need to use the `QueryCommand`.
-A query command needs to be configured with a `TableName` and a `KeyConditions`.
-The latter allows us to construct the _conditions_ of our query.

-In this particular example we are getting the `gigId` as an argument from the CLI and we are configuring the query to match all the records that have exactly the `id` exactly matching `gigId` from the CLI.
+In this particular case we are using the `GetCommand` to be able to retrieve one item (by ID) from the table.
+The id is taken from the first CLI argument (`process.argv[2]`).

+> **Note**: if the item we are looking for does not exist, `result.Item` will be `undefined`.

-Try to run the script above with two different inputs:
+You can try to run the script above with two different inputs:

 ```bash
 node scripts/get-gig.js fleetwood-mac-st-luis-1979